-Career Education 8 is not a formal class with a single teacher.
-Students will complete assignments through selected classes as well as attend special events and presentations during the school year.
+Career Education 8 is a non-enrolling class, where students will complete assignments through selected classes as well as attend special events and presentations during the school year.
 Students will receive a mark for this course at the end of the school year.